isc-projects/bind9/doc/notes/notes-9.18.4.rst

 Feature Changes
 ~~~~~~~~~~~~~~~

-- New ``dnssec-policy`` configuration checks have been added to detect
+- New :any:`dnssec-policy` configuration checks have been added to detect
   unusual policies, such as missing KSK and/or ZSK and too-short key
   lifetimes and re-sign periods. :gl:`#1611`

 Bug Fixes
 ~~~~~~~~~

-- The ``fetches-per-server`` quota is designed to adjust itself downward automatically when an authoritative server times out too frequently.
+- The :any:`fetches-per-server` quota is designed to adjust itself downward automatically when an authoritative server times out too frequently.
   Due to a coding error, that adjustment was applied incorrectly, so that the quota for a congested server was always set to 1.
 This has